Gerhard Richter: Color chart paintings

-As early as 1966, Richter had made paintings based on colour charts, using the rectangles of colour as found objects in an apparently limitless variety of hue; these culminated in 1973–4 in a series of large-format pictures such as 256 Colours.
-Richter painted three series of Color Chart paintings between 1966 and 1974, each series growing more ambitious in their attempt to create through their purely arbitrary arrangement of colors.
+As early as 1966, Richter had made paintings based on colour charts.
+For these works, he drew inspirations from using the charts as found objects, which arranged rectangles of colors in an apparently limitless variety of hues.
+Richter's experiments culminated in 1973-74 in a series of large-format pictures, such as 256 Colours.
+Between 1966 and 1974, Richter painted three series of Color Chart works, each growing more ambitious in its attempt to create meaning through the purely arbitrary arrangement of colors.
 The artist began his investigations into the complex permutations of color charts in 1966, with a small painting entitled 10 Colors.
 The charts provided anonymous and impersonal source material, a way for Richter to disassociate color from any traditional, descriptive, symbolic or expressive end.
 When he began to make these paintings, Richter had his friend Blinky Palermo randomly call out colors, which Richter then adopted for his work.
 Chance thus plays its role in the creation of his first series.

-Returning to color charts in the 1970s, Richter changed his focus from the readymade to the conceptual system, developing mathematical procedures for mixing colours and chance operations for their placement.
+Returning to color charts in the 1970s, Richter changed his focus from the readymade to the conceptual system, developing mathematical procedures for mixing colors and employing chance operations for their placement.
 The range of the colors he employed was determined by a mathematical system for mixing the primary colors in graduated amounts.
 Each color was then randomly ordered to create the resultant composition and form of the painting.
 Richter's second series of Color Charts was begun in 1971 and consisted of only five paintings.
 In the final series of Color Charts which preoccupied Richter throughout 1973 and 1974, additional elements to this permutational system of color production were added in the form of mixes of a light grey, a dark gray and later, a green.

 Richter's 4900 Colours from 2007 consisted of bright monochrome squares that have been randomly arranged in a grid pattern to create stunning fields of kaleidoscopic color.
 It was produced at the same time he developed his design for the south transept window of Cologne Cathedral.
 4900 Colours consists of 196 panels in 25 colors that can be reassembled in 11 variations – from a single expansive surface to multiple small-format fields.
 Richter developed Version II – 49 paintings, each of which measures 97 by 97 centimeters – especially for the Serpentine Gallery.